eric6cho/eric6cho/README.md

 I started coding in 2016 and working as a software engineer quickly became my goal.
-Between then and graduating, I had the opportunity to work for the university as a calculus tutor in 2017, participate in the Exchange Program at the National University of Singapore (NUS) in 2019, win 2nd place at UGA's hackathon*, and work in my first internship in 2020.
+Between then and graduating, I had the opportunity to work for the university as a calculus tutor in 2017, participate in the Exchange Program at the National University of Singapore (NUS) in 2019, win 2nd place at UGA's hackathon (more info at the bottom), and work in my first internship in 2020.

 After graduating, I worked as a technical consultant and specialized in front end development in HTML/CSS/JS.
 For 2022, I started this Github to show my progress with learning React and Node.js.